We are asking for a voluntary 10% reduction in water use this season

 You'll be reducing your usage by 10% !

 Water is a precious resource in our environment.
 Growing populations and ongoing droughts are squeezing our water resources dry, causing natural habitat degradation and impacting our everyday use of water.
 We have no choice but to pay more attention to how we are using water, and how we may be wasting it.
 We must bridge the gap between our understandings of how important water is to our survival and what we can do to ensure that we have an adequate supply of clean water for years to come.
 Below is a partial list of the many simple ways you can take action and conserve water, both inside and outside our homes.

 "Every Drop Counts" and every person can make a difference.
 Be aware of your local water restrictions, make sure your children are aware of the need to conserve water, and follow the tips below to save one of our most precious resources.

 Toilets consume about 27 percent of the water used inside the home.
 You can save water and money by checking your toilets for leaks and replacing your flapper.
-Installing an early-closure flapper can save from one half to 1.5 gallons per flush.
+Installing an early-closure flapper can save from .5 to 1.5 gallons per flush.

 Install a toilet dam or displacement device such as a bag or bottle to cut down on the amount of water needed for each flushing.
 Be sure installation does not interfere with operating parts.

 Avoid unnecessary flushing.
 Dispose of tissues, insects, and other similar waste in the trash rather than the toilet.